elastic/ansible-elastic-cloud-enterprise/README.md

 - `ece` Determines if Elastic Cloud Enterprise should get installed
 - `vmimage` Prepare the system for building a Virtual Machine Image (Amazon AMI, ...).
 This will install a cloud-init script which will auto-discover and mount disk selected when an instance is launched with this image.
 - `bootstrap` This tags should be picked for only installing Elastic Cloud Entreprise itself (no prerequistes)
+- `podman` Installs and uses podman instead of docker daemon.
+(Only for Ubuntu 18)

 By default, all tags are applied, except `vmimage`, which means that it will install all prerequisites and Elastic Cloud Entreprise.
 In order to use this ansible playbook for building a VM image, the following tags should be selected: `--tags base,vmimage` (this won't install Elastic Cloud Enterprise)